aktau/prototype/README.md

 =============

-All files that have not been explicitly marked with a license and are copyright by Nicolas Hillegeer, fall under the MIT license.
+All files that have not been explicitly marked with a license and are copyright by Nicolas Hillegeer, fall under the MIT license, detailed below.

 The projects in the "deps" subfolder have their own respective licenses, please consult the directory tree for the relevant information.
+The files in "src/math" fall under the zlib license and are by different authors.

+When individual files explicitly mention a license or copyright in the file, then those take precedence for that particular file.

-Copyright (c) 2013, Nicolas Hillegeer and other authors mentioned in the AUTHORS file (if present).
+Copyright (c) 2013, Nicolas Hillegeer and other authors mentioned in the AUTHORS file and in individual files.
 All rights reserved.

 Redistribution and use in source and binary forms, with or without modification, are permitted provided that the following conditions are met: